annaliseko/cs135_project/README.md

 5. Logout

 Test features as our test student
+1. Import our sequence.sql table
-1. Go to welcome.php
+2. Go to welcome.php
-2. Log in with Student ID: 00000000 and Password: password1
+3. Log in with Student ID: 00000000 and Password: password1
-3. Add courses as you complete them
+4. Add courses as you complete them
-4. See changes be reflected on My Progress and Major page
+5. See changes be reflected on My Progress and Major page
-5. Logout
+6. Logout